BEST FESTIVALS IN ALBANIA

 Four days in the clouds

-This magical, mountainside marvel – which takes place a whole 850 metres above sea level – is less about the big-name headliners than the breathtaking views.
+This magical, mountainside marvel – which takes place a whole 850m above sea level – is less about the big-name headliners than the breathtaking views.
 Amid this backdrop, revellers can partake in yoga, mingle with the villagers, witness sunrise DJ sets and more.
 Plus, it ends the way all festivals should: with a pool party in a spa.

 Rhodopes Mountains, Bulgaria.
 Jun 6-9. €140.